Erik Berger Vaage

 WIP How did your experience at Collins in San Francisco shape your approach to design?

 EBV Working at Collins was like stepping into a whirlwind of creativity.
 When I first started, the San Francisco office was small and a tad scrappy, yet we were taking on massive projects, presenting to the founders of many of the big tech companies.
 My time there taught me the importance of maintaining the craft and attention to detail, even as we scaled up to work with larger companies.
-It was about finding a balance between craft systems systems designed to be carried forward by other designers.
+It was about finding a balance between craft and systems designed to be carried forward by other designers.

 Stay curious and seek out diverse experiences.
 Design is a field that can allow you to explore many different avenues, so don’t be afraid to try new things early.